Thor Halvorssen (human rights activist)

-Thor Leonardo Halvorssen Mendoza (born 1976; /es/) is a Venezuelan-born human rights activist and film producer with contributions in the field of public policy.
+Thor Leonardo Halvorssen Mendoza (born 1976; /es/) is a Venezuelan-born Norwegian human rights activist and film producer with contributions in the field of public policy.

 Halvorssen is founder of the annual Oslo Freedom Forum and president of the Human Rights Foundation, an organization that states their mission is to promote freedom in authoritarian regimes.
 Halvorssen bought the Norwegian news magazine Ny Tid in 2010.

 Halvorssen has appeared on television outlets such as Fox News Channel, MSNBC, and CNN.
 He was a speaker at TEDx at the University of Pennsylvania in 2010.

 Background

 Halvorssen was born in Venezuela to Hilda Mendoza, a descendant and a relative, respectively, of Venezuela's first president Cristóbal Mendoza and liberator Simón Bolívar.
 His father is Thor Halvorssen Hellum, who served as a Venezuelan Ambassador for anti-Narcotic Affairs in the administration of Carlos Andrés Pérez and as special overseas investigator of a Venezuelan Senate Commission.
 His family was prosperous and on his father's side he is the grandson of Øystein Halvorssen, who served as Norway's honorary consul-general in Caracas and who "built a family dynasty as the Venezuelan representative for corporations including Dunlop, Alfa Laval and Ericsson."
 His cousin is the Venezuelan politician Leopoldo Lopez.
 Halvorssen attended the University of Pennsylvania in Philadelphia, where he graduated Phi Beta Kappa and magna cum laude with concurrent undergraduate and graduate degrees in political science and history.